modimore/Discord-Dice-Bot/README.md

 You can also subtract modifiers, so if the specification above was `1d20 - 5` instead you would get a result of *7*.
 Dice groups cannot be subtracted, only added, but this may be changed in the future.

 It is worth noting that in most cases, the spaces between dice groups and modifiers will not matter. `1d20 - 5 + 2d6` is functionally equivalent to `1d20-5+2d6` and `1d20- 5 +2d6`, but `1d 20 + 5 + 3 d6` will produce unexpected behaviour.
+The same goes for dice options. `1d20 :adv` and `1d20: adv` are not guaranteed to get you what you were looking for.

 #### Global Flags
 Global flags given at the start of your roll specification will change the type of output you get.
+The format for this is `-flag`.

 The currently supported flags are:
 - Get the maximum possible result of the specified roll: `max`
 - Get the minimum possible result of the specified roll: `min`
 - Get (something close to) the average result of the specified roll: `avg`

 `!roll -avg 1d20` will give you a result of `10.5`.
-This is only partially supported in conjunction with dice options.
-Currently it produces statistically inaccurate results with `best` and `worst`.
+Roll options and flags can be combined also. `!roll -avg 1d20:adv` will give you a result around `13.8`.